michelmetran/my_linux/README.md

-# templates
+# Templates

-Files templates, to put in "Templates" folder in Ubuntu,m after format PC
+Files templates, to put in "Templates" folder in Ubuntu, after format PC